opinion

 Since social media is a mandatory form of communication with Gen Z, taking advantage of it for your summer marketing is a must.
 Sex toys, when promoted by creators who are experienced with navigating censorship and shadow-banning, can become instantly shareable.
 However, growing up on social media and being marketed to their whole lives has also resulted in a degree of fatigue and “influencer blindness,” so brands chasing the Zoomer dollar must find exciting new ways to showcase products beyond a simple unboxing.

 Sex educators and sex-positive micro-influencers with highly engaged followings are great starting points for leveraging online communities.
 There are endless possibilities, whether it’s a new pjur lube being showcased as a beauty product in a GRWM video filmed from a tropical destination, or a video providing education on STIs and consent for those embarking on summer adventures.
-It might mean partnering with travel influencers providing insider info on affordable travel hacks for summer, or with wellness influencers for those who’d prefer a staycation.
+It might mean partnering with travel influencers providing insider info on affordable travel hacks for summer — or with wellness influencers who cater more to those who might prefer a staycation.
 These kinds of creative tactics can help tie the products into meaningful conversations that young people are already having with their friends.

-Summer is also a great time for retailers to partner with brands who aren’t afraid to shy away from sexual wellness.
+Summer is also a great time for retailers to partner with brands that aren’t afraid to highlight sexual wellness.
 PR agencies with experience in this space can help you determine which partnerships are most likely to spark organic engagement.
 This might mean a Gen Z-friendly swimwear brand, skin care, or wellness lines that value body-positive messaging.
 Strategic partnerships for social media giveaways can help expand your reach even further.

 On platforms like Spotify, tune into advertising possibilities on podcasts with large Gen Z audiences.
-Sponsoring popular sex-positive podcasts and paying for ads can help target listeners looking for summer vacation sex tips or entertaining stories related to summer sstories and more.
+Sponsoring popular sex-positive podcasts can help target listeners looking for summer vacation sex tips, entertaining stories related to summer dating and more.

 Naima Karp is a content writer and PR intern with over a decade of experience crafting lifestyle, sexual health and wellness content for various platforms.